tanm-ast/gfs-downscaling-sr/README.md

 ## Qualitative Examples

-Selected examples (HR, Model, Bicubic, TempInterp, ST-Combined) for representative variables and lead times.
+Selected examples (Order of images from left to right HR, My Model, Bicubic, TempInterp, ST-Combined) for representative variables and lead times.
 Colorbars are shared across panels for comparability.

 <img src="./media/media/image1.png" style="width:6.8in;height:1.08574in" />